rachelriv/cmsi386/homework3/README.md

 first, and different implementations could change the evaluation.
 Thus, the expression could be evaluated to either `0` or `1`.

-9.
-  a.
+## Problem 9

+(a)

 Not very efficient, because the `fringe` function constructs the entire fringe for each tree when it gets called.

-  b.
+(b)

 ```python
 from itertools import izip_longest
 def same_fringe(t1, t2):